MetaMask/SIPs/SIPS/sip-12.md

   "initialPermissions": {
     "endowment:name-lookup": {
         "chains": ["eip155:1", "bip122:000000000019d6689c085ae165831e93"],
+        "matchers": { "tlds": ["lens"], "schemes": ["farcaster"] }
     }
   }
 }
 ```

-`chains` - An array of CAIP-2 chain IDs that the snap supports.
+`chains` - An optional non-empty array of CAIP-2 chain IDs that the snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.

+`matchers` - An optional non-empty object that MUST contain 1 or both of the below properties.
+These matchers are useful for a client for validating input for domain resolution, also helpful in reducing overhead.
+  1. `tlds` - An optional non-empty array of top level domains that the snap will provide resolution for.

+  2. `schemes` - An optional non-empty array of prefixes that the snap expects for non-tld domain lookup.

+**Note:** TLD domains are presumed to end with "." and one of the `tlds`.
+Non-tld domains are presumed to start with one of the `schemes` followed by ":" then the domain.
+Respectively, an example of each would be `hassan.lens` and `farcaster:hbm88`.

 ### Snap Implementation